 Is My Plant a Pothos or a Philodendron?

 Philodendron houseplants are often confused with pothos plants.
-While the leaves of these two plants are similar in shape, pothos plants are usually variegated with splotches of yellow or white color.
-Pothos is a much smaller plant as well and is often sold in hanging baskets.
+While the leaves of these two plants are similar in shape, the stems of pothos plants are grooved, while those of philodendrons are not.
+New philodendron leaves emerge surrounded by a leaf sheath, which eventually dries and falls off.
+Pothos leaves don’t have this sheath.
+Pothos also need brighter light and warmer temperatures, and are frequently sold in hanging baskets.